php/php-windows-builder/README.md

                          -Args "--with-xdebug"
 ```

-To build an extension from a local source, run `Invoke-PhpBuildExtension` from the extension’s source directory and omit `ExtensionUrl` and `ExtensionRef` inputs.
+To build an extension from a local source, run `Invoke-PhpBuildExtension` from the extension’s source directory and omit the `ExtensionUrl` and `ExtensionRef` inputs.

 ```powershell
 # cd to xdebug source directory, and then run